hexbatch/apple-core/v1/docs/layers/b-user-layers/admin-base.md

 * makes sure the user accounts in the next layers are matched correctly with the user accounts in the inner core
 * Freezes a user (by setting an attribute in the user token that disallows any set transfers, and the attribute cannot be removed or changed by the user)
 * Deletes a user info
-* Sets up a whitelist api calls for user groups
+* Changes rates for a user